Sexually transmitted diseases (STDs)

 It's also possible to be infected with an STI yet still test negative, particularly if you've recently been infected.

-STIs caused by bacteria are generally easier to treat.
+STDs or STIs caused by bacteria are generally easier to treat.
 Viral infections can be managed but not always cured.
-If you're pregnant and have an STI, prompt treatment can prevent or reduce the risk of infection of your baby.

 Antibiotics.
 Antibiotics, often in a single dose, can cure many sexually transmitted bacterial and parasitic infections, including gonorrhea, syphilis, chlamydia and trichomoniasis.
 Typically, you'll be treated for gonorrhea and chlamydia at the same time because the two infections often appear together.

-Once you start antibiotic treatment, it's crucial to follow through.
+Once you start antibiotic treatment, it's necessary to finish the prescription.
 If you don't think you'll be able to take medication as prescribed, tell your doctor.
-A shorter, simpler treatment regimen may be available.
+A shorter, simpler course of treatment may be available.

-In addition, it's important to abstain from sex until you've completed treatment and any sores have healed.
+In addition, it's important to abstain from sex until seven days after you've completed antibiotic treatment and any sores have healed.
+Experts also suggest women be retested in about three months because there's a high chance of reinfection.

-The sooner you start treatment, the more effective it is.
-Once you start treatment — if you take your medications exactly as directed — it's possible to lower your virus count to nearly undetectable levels.
+The sooner you start HIV treatment, the more effective it is.
+If you take your medications exactly as directed, it's possible to reduce the viral load in the blood so that it can hardly be detected.

 Partner notification and preventive treatment